Chapter 9

 • Cash earns 4% annual interest (as offered by platforms like Robinhood).

-• SPY pays quarterly dividends — we’ll include that in our returns.
+• SPY pays quarterly dividends if we hold stocks — we’ll include that in our returns.

 • Options do not earn dividends, and they decay over time — we’ll simulate that too.